telerik/kendo-ui-core/docs/aspnet-mvc/helpers/lineargauge/overview.md

 ###### Example

-        //Put this after your Kendo LinearGauge for ASP.NET MVC declaration
+        //Put this after your Kendo UI LinearGauge for ASP.NET MVC declaration.
         <script>
         $(function() {
-        // Notice that the Name() of the linearGauge is used to get its client-side instance var gauge = $("#linearGauge").data("kendoLinearGauge");
+        //Notice that the Name() of the LinearGauge is used to get its client-side instance. var gauge = $("#linearGauge").data("kendoLinearGauge");
         });
         </script>